lvyoucoder/bill-print-app/README.md

 # bill-print-app
-an app for printing bills in a wash shop
+an app for printing bills in a laundry